AGS Council Members 2013-2014:

 Jacob Zionce is a junior majoring in political science and public policy, and minoring in Arabic.
 In addition to the American Grand Strategy program, Jacob is a member of the Duke Board of Trustees, Duke Student Government, and Duke Debate.
 His research interests include Middle Eastern politics, political philosophy, and electoral theory.
 Upon his graduation, Jacob hopes to pursue a career in public service or attend law school.

-Christie Lawrence is a junior double-majoring in public policy and international comparative studies with a focus on the Middle East.
+Christie Lawrence is a sophomore double-majoring in public policy and international comparative studies with a focus on the Middle East.
 Additionally she is pursuing a Turkish minor.
 At Duke, she is also involved with Duke Moot Court.
 Her research interests include U.S. foreign policy in the Middle East, the rise of political Islam, and national security.
 Upon graduation from Duke, she hopes to pursue a career in government, politics, or political research.